mikeminton/mintys-toast-message/README.md

 - text (string): The message you want to display.
 - type (string): The type of notification ('success', 'warning', or 'error').
 The default is 'warning'.

 ## Example

 You will also find an HTML file named example.html.
 This file includes a button that, when clicked, will display a toast notification.
 The toast functionality is assumed to be correctly defined in your toast-notification.js file.
-The CSS and JavaScript files are located within a folder called "toast" in your working folder.
+The CSS and JavaScript files are expected to be located within a folder called "toast" in your working folder.

 ## Customisation
-Modify the CSS file to change the appearance of the toast messages, such as background color, text color, and animation duration.
+Modify the CSS file to change the appearance of the toast messages, such as background colour, text colour, and animation duration.

 ## Contributing
 Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you want to change.

 ## License
 Distributed under the Unlicence License.